Get help paying utility bills, including programs from charities and the government

 Government utility bill assistance

-The Low Income Home Energy Assistance Program (LIHEAP) Grant is funded by the Federal Department of Health and Human Services (DHHS).
-There is both emergency financial help and ongoing utility assistance.
-(Note the program goes by different names in some states).
-It provides two basic types of services as well as application processes.
+The Low Income Home Energy Assistance Program (LIHEAP) is funded by the US Department of Health and Human Services (DHHS).
+There is both emergency financial help (known as Crisis LIHEAP) and ongoing utility assistance, which can pay all gas, electric or light bills.
+(Note that the LIHEAP program goes by different names in some states).
+It provides two types of support as well as application processes, with “regular LIHEAP grant money provide to help pay bills during the winter or summer months, depending on the state as indicated on the LIHEAP by state resource.

-- LIHEAP utility bill crisis programs is an option for low income families that are faced with an emergency, such as a disconnection of electric service or that are very low on heating oil.
-Free government grants and financial assistance will be paid out directly to the energy company for the customer.
-The money will be expedited to households that are faced with a shut off of their electric or utility service.
-The funds may even provide grants within 24 business hours in some cases.
-Find how to apply for the LIHEAP crisis program.
+- There is also an expedited LIHEAP crisis program, which is an option for income-qualified families that are faced with an emergency, such as a disconnection of electric service or that are very low on heating oil.
+The money will be expedited to households that are faced with a shut off of their electric or utility service, with some states able to provide help within 24 business hours from the LIHEAP crisis program.

-Regulations on Heating and Utility Disconnections are available in most states.
-The government has laws that regulate when an utility company can disconnect a customers service.
-Typically they state that companies can’t disconnect power during the cold winter or hot summer months.
-Families with children, including single mothers, often have additional laws protecting them, as well as if the customer has a medical need.
-Learn more on utility disconnection laws.
+Regulations on heating and utility disconnections, that protect consumers from certain shut-offs, are available in most states.
+Depending on the state and month in question, the government has laws that regulate when an utility company can disconnect a customers service.
+While rules vary, typically they state that companies can’t disconnect power during the cold winter or hot summer months.
+Families with children, including single mothers, often have additional laws protecting them, as well as if the customer has a medical need with a list here of state utility disconnection laws.

 Free air conditioning units and window fans are given away during the summer months.
-The assistance is usually provided as part of LIHEAP or charities such as the Salvation Army provide them to low income families.
-The free AC units are often combined with emergency utility bill assistance to help keep a struggling family cool.
-Most of the systems are given to senor citizens, the disabled, or low income single mothers or parents.
-Find details on free air conditioners.
+The assistance is usually provided as part of government programs, charities, or organizations that focus on helping seniors.
+The free AC units are often combined with emergency utility bill assistance to help keep a struggling family cool their home or apartment, with the focus of free air conditioners on vulnerable people who are at health risk during the summer.

-Get help to turn on electric service.
+Programs will also help to turn on electric service.
 Once a shut off has occurred, it can be difficult for customers to reconnect their utilities in a timely manner.
 This is especially true of very low income families with limited or no money available to them.
-There are emergency financial assistance programs that households can use to turn on their power, whether it is lights, electric, or heat.
-Find how to get help to turn on utilities.
+There are emergency financial assistance programs for people with very little resources that will help to turn on utilities.

 Financial help for bills offered by utility companies

-Assistance paying air conditioning bills and summer electric bill help is a focus.
-Many states, in particular those in the south and west, provide financial assistance during the summer for paying cooling and electric bills.
-Emergency cash assistance, grants, and more may be offered, such as free box fans or AC units.
-Locate summer electric bill assistance.
+Assistance from a company in paying air conditioning costs - electricity during the summer is a focus.
+Many states, in particular those in the south and west, provide additional help to low-income families in an effort to ensure people stay safe - healthy during the heat.
+Emergency grant money, extensions and more may be offered, such as free box fans or AC units as part of summer electric bill assistance in hot weather states.

-Heating bill help is available in most cold weather states.
-The government, utility companies and non-profits all partner together to help low-income families stay warm and/or keep their heat on.
-Hardship funds will help with everything from electric heat to propane, natural gas and more.
-Get help with heating bills.
+Heating bill help from a utility company is available in most cold weather states.
+The government, utility companies and non-profits all partner together to help low-income families stay warm and/or keep their heat on, as again turning off the electricity during the winter can put someone at risk.
+Therefore hardship plans will help with everything from electric heat to propane, natural gas and more, with details listed here on help with heating bills.

 Charity organizations that provide electric or light bill help

-Community Action Agencies are local, non-profit organizations that help the low-income, poor, unemployed and people in need.
+Community Action Agencies are local, non-profit organizations that often partner with the government to help the low-income and people living in poverty pay their bills, including electric or gas costs.
+They also stress how to save money on electric bills as well for a long-term solution.
 These organizations often administer as well as accept applications for various energy assistance programs, including LIHEAP.
-The agencies can also refer you to additional resources in your local area.
-Read more on how to get utility bill assistance from community action agencies.
+The agencies can also refer people to additional resources with more details here on how to get utility bill assistance from community action agencies.

 Electric assistance from churches is an option.
-Many faith based agencies will help people, such as the unemployed or vulnerable, with paying utility or heating bills.
-Funds are limited, and generally only partial payments are offered in an emergency.
-Locate utility bill help from churches near you
+Many faith based agencies will help people, such as the unemployed or vulnerable, with paying utility costs.
+Funds are limited, and generally only partial payments are offered in an emergency as churches do have very limited, and local, services areas and detailed here at utility bill help from churches near you.

-Dollar Energy Fund is a charity run energy bill assistance program.
+Dollar Energy Fund is a non-profit administered energy bill assistance program.
 Several states, including WV, TN, PA, OH, MD, CA, TN, CT, TX, KY and VA participate in this charitable program.
 The service relies on donations.
-Hundreds of thousands of people have received grants for paying their utility as well as heating bills from the Dollar Energy Fund.
+While funding comes and goes, and state application criteria vary, the Dollar Energy Fund can provide grant money for all sorts of utility costs, whether water, light, electricity or any other source.

-Free Legal Assistance to stop utility disconnections are an option.
-Most states have non-profit law firms as well as free, pro-bono lawyers that will advise low to moderate income individuals, the elderly, and disabled on their legal rights when it comes to utility service disconnections.
+Free legal assistance to stop utility disconnections is an option.
+Most states have non-profit law firms as well as free, pro-bono lawyers that will advise low-income individuals and senior citizens on their legal rights when it comes to utility service disconnections.
 There is priority given to people with a medical condition or that are elderly.
-Attorneys offer free consultations, and will do what they can to help the low-income individual keep their power and lights on.
-Find how lawyers provide free legal advice.
+Attorneys offer free consultations with the goal to help people keep their power and lights on.
+These are state specific programs with more information here on how lawyers provide free legal advice.

 Operation Roundup is an assistance program offered by many utility companies.
-They will provide cash grants to help pay utility, heating, light, and other bills.
-For example, some low-income families can even get help with rent, medical expenses, or food.
-Many utility companies and non-profit cooperatives offer this program, and learn more on Operation Round Up.
+They will provide grant money to help pay basic living expenses, including utility, light, and other bills.
+For example, some low-income families can even get help with rent, medical expenses, or repairs to an HVAC and learn more about Operation Round Up.

 Alabama